Descriptive Summary

 Bunny spent several years working in psychiatric facilities both public and private before moving into a position at the New

-York Public Library as well as working in a Grand Canyon Lodge before finally settling in Southern California during the mid
+York Public Library and working in a Grand Canyon Lodge before finally settling in Southern California during the mid 1960s.

 For the next two decades, MacCulloch made her living as an independent film editor.
 She formed Cut!
 Productions with Joan

-Longdon in 1968 and later broke out on her own with Academy Leader Editorial in 1983.
-MacCulloch worked on documentaries,
+Longdon in 1968 and later formed her own, Academy Leader Editorial in 1983.
+MacCulloch worked on documentaries, TV commercials,

-TV commercials, industrial films and government training films.
-Her films went on to be dubbed in seven languages and were
+industrial films and government training films.
+Her films went on to be dubbed in seven languages and were distributed in

-distributed in 47 countries.
-They also received Gold Hugo Awards at the Chicago Film Festival, gold medals at the New York
+47 countries.
+They also received Gold Hugo Awards at the Chicago Film Festival, gold medals at the New York International

-International TV and Film Festival and Cine Golden Eagle Awards in the non-theatrical division the film industry sponsors.
+TV and Film Festival, and Cine Golden Eagle Awards in the non-theatrical division the film industry sponsors.

 MacCulloch joined the Southern California Women for Understanding (SCWU) in 1978, serving as their archivist, co-editing the